RamonKaes/WebDev-Tools/README.md

 ## Code Review & Learnings

-### Externer Code-Review (2024-12-19)
+### External Code Review (2024-12-19)

-Im Rahmen eines externen Reviews wurden vier kritische Issues identifiziert und behoben:
+As part of an external review, four critical issues were identified and addressed:

-1. **UUID v1 Sicherheit:**
+1. **UUID v1 Security:**
-   - Math.random wurde durch crypto.getRandomValues ersetzt (CSPRNG)
+   - Math.random was replaced with crypto.getRandomValues (CSPRNG)
-   - Unsichere Fallbacks entfernt, Fehler werden im UI angezeigt
+   - Unsafe fallbacks were removed and errors are surfaced in the UI
-2. **Manifest-Generator BASE_PATH:**
+2. **Manifest Generator BASE_PATH:**
-   - BASE_PATH wird jetzt dynamisch aus config.php oder CLI gelesen
+   - BASE_PATH is now read dynamically from `config.php` or via the CLI
-   - Validierung und Korrektur der URLs für Produktion
+   - URLs are validated and corrected for production environments
-3. **YAML→JSON Top-Level Listen:**
+3. **YAML→JSON Top-Level Lists:**
-   - Parser unterstützt jetzt YAML-Listen als Root-Element
+   - The parser now supports YAML lists at the root level
-   - Indentierungsfehler behoben
+   - Indentation issues were fixed
-4. **JSON→CSV leere Arrays:**
+4. **JSON→CSV Empty Arrays:**
-   - Validierung und Fehlerbehandlung für leere Arrays
+   - Validation and error handling were added for empty arrays
-   - Crash-Schutz und klare Fehlermeldungen
+   - Crash protection and clear error messages implemented

-**Learnings:**
+**Key Takeaways:**
-- Niemals Math.random für sicherheitsrelevante Zwecke
+- Never use `Math.random` for security-sensitive functionality
-- Input-Validierung und Fehlerbehandlung sind essenziell
+- Input validation and robust error handling are essential
-- Build-Skripte müssen umgebungsabhängig sein
+- Build scripts must be environment-aware
-- Automatisierte Tests verhindern Regressionen
+- Automated tests help prevent regressions

-Alle Fixes sind implementiert, getestet und dokumentiert.
-Weitere Details im [Code-Review-Report](CODE_REVIEW_REPORT.md).
+All fixes have been implemented, tested, and documented.
+See the [Code Review Report](CODE_REVIEW_REPORT.md) for details.

 ---